 To support research on drawings, prints, and illustrated manuscripts from the Italian Renaissance

-For scholars from African nations whose work examines exchanges within and between the African continent and the wider Mediterranean world.
+For scholars from African nations whose work examines exchanges within and between the African continent and the wider Mediterranean world during the early modern period (14th - 17th centuries).

 For early and mid-career scholars in the fields of history and history of science.